-The Athletic Training Program (ATP) is designed to prepare students for a career as an athletic trainer.
-Athletic trainers are allied health care professionals that specialize in the prevention, assessment, treatment, and rehabilitation of injuries and illnesses to athletes and those engaged in physical activity.
-The ATP is also appropriate for students interested in continuing their education in medicine, sports medicine, physical therapy, occupational therapy, or other allied health care professions.
-All students interested in the ATEP must complete specific prerequisites and a separate application for admission to the major.
+The Athletic Training Program (ATP) prepares students for a career as an athletic trainer, an allied health care professional that specializes in the prevention, assessment, treatment, and rehabilitation of injuries and illnesses to athletes and those engaged in physical activity.
+This major is also appropriate for students interested in continuing their education in general medicine, sports medicine, physical therapy, occupational therapy, or other allied health care professions.
+Students interested in Athletic Training must complete specific prerequisites and a separate application for admission to the major.
 This major is highly competitive with an enrollment limit of 60 students.
-The Athletic Training Educational Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program is accredited by (CAATE).

 All students who are interested in the Athletic Training major must complete the Directed Observation Program, as well as the following courses in order to be eligible to apply to the program.